breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <a href="https://www.cs.toronto.edu/~hinton/csc2535/notes/lec4new.pdf"><img align="center" width="75%" src="../images/rbm.png"/></a>
 </center>

-In 2016, I quit my next job as a tech evangelist to [run around the world](http://breandan.net/2016/12/27/traveling-tales/) giving incoherent talks about deep learning.
-Met Yoshua at the United Nations and decided to study in Canada.
-I applied to UofT and UdeM.
-Ended up at UdeM because I hate asking for recommendations, and they were the only ones who didn't care about them anyway.
-Best decision I ever made.
-Move to Montréal, thank me later.

 In 2017, I started writing a book on the ethics of automation and [predicted](http://breandan.net/2017/02/02/trust-in-automation/) mass unemployment and social unrest.
-Although I got the causes wrong (pandemic, go figure), the information economy and bias takes were all dead right.
+Although I got the causes wrong (pandemic, go figure), the information economy and confirmation bias takes were all dead right.
 Sadly, this is now driving the world completely insane.
 Don't say I warned you, go out and fix our broken systems.
 The world needs more engineers who care.

 <center>
 <a href="https://colah.github.io/posts/2015-09-NN-Types-FP/"><img align="center" width="75%" src="../images/diff_prog.png"/></a>
 </center>

 In 2017, I witnessed the birth of [differentiable programming](https://colah.github.io/posts/2015-09-NN-Types-FP/), which I stole from Chris Olah and turned into a [master's thesis](https://github.com/breandan/kotlingrad/blob/master/latex/thesis/thesis.pdf).
-Had a lot of trouble convincing people that programs could be made differentiable, but look at the proceedings of any machine learning conference today and you'll find dozens of papers on differentiable sorting and rendering and simulation.
+Had a lot of trouble convincing people that classical programs could be made differentiable, but look at the proceedings of any machine learning conference today and you'll find dozens of papers on differentiable sorting and rendering and simulation.
 Don't thank me, thank Chris and the Theano guys.

 In 2018, I correctly predicted Microsoft would acquire GitHub to mine code.
 Why MS and not Google?
 I'll bet they tried, but Google's leadership had fantasies of AGI and besides JetBrains, MS were the only ones who gave a damn about developers.
 Now ML4SE is a thriving [research area](https://ml4se.github.io/) and showing up in [real](https://github.com/JetBrains-Research/DeepBugsPlugin) [products](https://devblogs.microsoft.com/visualstudio/ai-assisted-intellisense-for-your-teams-codebase/), much to the chagrin of those who believed ML was a fad.
 I suspect their hype filter blinded them to the value those tools provide.